lespoupeesrusses/promethee/doc/CLEAN_LOCALIZATIONS.md

 ### Customize

-If you have custom components or override native ones, you can override the task.
+If you have custom components or override native ones, you have to override the task.
 To add rules for the whitelist : `service.add_rule(TYPE, ATTRIBUTES)`.
 (By default, `ATTRIBUTES` is an empty array, deleting every attribute of the localization)

 Example: